vippsas/vipps-developers/faqs/reserve-and-capture-faq.md

 the negative - for example youth accounts.
 Vipps cannot know in advance what will happen.

-It is also possible that the card expires, is blocked, etc somewhere between the time of reservation and the time of capture.
+It is also possible that the card expires, is blocked, etc. somewhere between the time of reservation and the time of capture.
 Vipps cannot know in advance what will happen.

-In many cases the bank will have a register of expired reservations and they will force the capture through if the account allows this.
+In many cases the bank will have a register of expired reservations, and they will force the capture through if the account allows this.
 This will put the account in the negative.